 But from 1974 to 1982 there were more births during August and September, which means that most conceptions were in November and December.

-8. Myths About Sex – Women do not enjoy porn movies
+Women do not enjoy porn movies – Myths About Sex

 That is not true – many women look at that and enjoy it while doing it.

-A survey of 3,000 women conducted by Marie Claire magazine showed that almost a third of women watch porn at least once a week, and another third several time a month.
+A survey of 3,000 women conducted by Marie Claire magazine showed that almost a third of women watch porn at least once a week, and another third several times a month.